jzeni/restool/README.md

 ## Installation

-Add the following line to Gemfile:

-`gem 'restool'`

-and run bundle install from your shell.
+Add the following line to Gemfile: `gem 'restool', '~> 1'` and run bundle install from your shell.

 To install the gem manually from your shell, run: `gem install restool`